ahlstromcj/seq66/README.md

 ##  Non Session Manager

     *   Support for this manager is essentially complete.
-    *   Handles stopping and saving
+    *   Handles stopping and saving>
-    *   Handle display of details about the session.
+    *   Handles display of details about the session.

 ##  Internal

     *   More consistent use of modern C++, auto, and lambda functions.
     *   Additional performer callbacks to reduce the need for polling.
+    *   A ton of clean-up.

 ##  Multiple Builds